d-lynch95/Blue_Ocean_Travel/README.md

 - I was having issues with the favicon as I was trying to link without using the {% static %} link in the head section.

+- There was an issue with the profile page as the order total data was not showing.
+This was because the code was using order.total instead of order.order_total